-We are so into these cookies because of the fun flavors.
-There is a slight crunch to these cookies and you can make them all year long.
-You can substitute all sorts of things like raisins, different nuts, even make them dairy-free.
+- You can substitute all sorts of things like raisins, different nuts, even make them dairy-free.
 I love when cookie recipes are super versatile.

 What you need to make these:

-- Gluten free flour blend - I have tested this recipe with two gluten free flour blends.
+- Gluten free flour blend - I have tested this recipe with two different gluten free flour blends.
 King Arthur Measure for Measure and Bob's Red Mill 1 to 1 GF Blend.
 This doesn't mean other brands won't work, I just haven't tested them.

 - If your gluten free blend doesn't contain Xanthan Gum, you will need this too.

 - Almond flour - I prefer almond flour to almond meal because it is more finely ground.
 If you can only find almond meal, it is fine to use.

 - Sugar - if you want to keep these lower glycemic, you can use coconut sugar.
 Note it will change the color of the cookies.